pablowatfi/yalom/README.md

 # Yalom - Huberman Lab AI Assistant

-AI-powered search and Q&A system for Huberman Lab podcast transcripts using a local RAG pipeline and optional AWS deployment.
+AI-powered search and Q&A system for Huberman Lab podcast transcripts.

+**Deployment modes:**
+- **Local (developer use):** Run Postgres + Qdrant via Docker, build vectors locally, and query via CLI or Streamlit (API mode pointed at a running backend).
+- **Cloud/production:** Deployed as AWS Lambdas behind the `/query` API (no Streamlit served).
+Request a temporary one-hour deployment from the repo owner if you need a live demo.

 ## ✨ What’s in the codebase